-The Experienced Help You Need Against Careless Driving Charges
+The Help You Need Defending Against Careless Driving Charges

 Reckless/careless driving can be a serious offense in Missouri.
-When an accident occurs, there are additional penalties besides those normally associated with reckless driving.
-It is important to work with a Kansas City careless driving defense attorney to handle your defense against these charges.
+When an accident occurs, there are additional penalties besides those generally associated with reckless driving.
+It is crucial to work with a Kansas City careless driving defense attorney to handle your defense.

 At David M. Lurie, I am here to help.
 As a Missouri criminal defense lawyer with 45 years of experience, I know how challenging it can be to face criminal charges.
 Even for less significant charges, it can seem that the entire system is against you — from the arresting officers and the prosecuting attorneys right down to the courtroom janitors and administrative staff.
 I will be there throughout your entire criminal process, making myself available to help you at every stage.

 Failure To Yield For A Stop Sign, Traffic Control Device Or Other Drivers

-Missouri has very detailed laws regulating who has the right of way in various traffic scenarios.
-Most of us remember these from our driving tests we took when we were getting our first driver’s license.
-These laws can be a bit complicated.
-Even though most drivers haven’t actually reviewed these laws since they took their initial test to get their license, every driver by law is expected to know and abide by them.
+Many Missouri laws regulate who has the right of way in various traffic scenarios.
+Most of us remember these from the driving tests we took when we were getting our first driver’s license.
+While complex, laws still require every driver to know and abide by them.
 If you don’t, you can get a traffic ticket, and get penalties against you such as a moving violation and points assessed against your driving record, fines, court costs, and other court-imposed punishments.
 Some of these traffic scenarios involve failure to yield, failure to stop at stop sign or traffic light, or failure to give right of way to an automobile or a pedestrian.

 Other Reckless Driving Scenarios

 Many circumstances can lead to charges involving careless or reckless driving:

-- Distracted driving: With the increased popularity of cellphones, texting devices and musical devices, drivers are more distracted than ever before, which can lead to serious accidents and criminal charges.
+- Distracted driving: With the popularity of cellphones, texting devices and musical devices, drivers face more distractions than ever before.
+However, such distractions often lead to serious accidents and criminal charges.